Three house plants

 Article by

 Plants are the unsung heroes of our world.
-They help us enjoy a beautiful surrounding while offering therapeutic benefits that keep us healthy and sane.
-And it turns out, plants can even fill the sudden void in our social lives during events such as the COVID-19 pandemic.
+They help us enjoy beautiful surroundings while offering therapeutic benefits that keep us healthy and happy.
 As more and more people buy plants for these reasons, you have the opportunity to make money by learning how to sell plants online.

-In this beginner’s guide, we’ll go over the steps involved in starting a new plant selling business.
-If you have a green thumb and previous experience running a business, you’ll find it easier to follow them.
-But even if you don’t, you can still succeed as a plant entrepreneur—we’ve left some handy tips to help you navigate the foliage business world.
+In this beginner's guide, we'll go over the steps involved in starting a new plant-selling business.
+If you have green fingers and previous experience running a business, you'll find it easier to follow them.
+But even if you don't, you can still succeed as a plant entrepreneur.
+Here are some handy tips to help you navigate the foliage business world.

-How to Start An Online Plant Business: 7 Steps
+How to Start An Online Plant Business in 11 Steps

 From herbs and spices to outdoor plants, seeds, and bulbs, the botanical world is filled with variety.
 Choosing what plants to sell usually involves considering not just your own interests but also the kind of products you have access to, whether you have the space to keep those items, and a few other things.